 Guinea does have mosquitos [and malaria, dengue, etc] - think about bringing some long-sleeved, long-legged, high-collared items to cover up in the evenings

-Guinea is largly Islamic - although Guineans are very open-minded as well as flexible to other cultures (despite western taboos about Muslims), women travellers especially should consider packing at last one outfit which is non-provacative and covers up well should you be so lucky as to experience a ceremonial date or holiday and wish not to draw extra unwanted attention
+Guinea is largely Islamic - although Guineans are very open-minded as well as flexible to other cultures (despite western taboos about Muslims), women travellers especially should consider packing at least one outfit which is non-provocative and covers up well should you be so lucky as to experience a ceremonial date or holiday and wish to participate in the most respectful manner possible

 comfortable walking shoes - a must